|

 Learner

-Every Learner lesson takes place in an online classroom with a virtual whiteboard, text, audio, and file sharing.
+Video lectures take place in an online classroom with a virtual whiteboard, text, audio, and file sharing.
 Each custom lesson is recorded so that students can use them as study tools when studying independently for the ACT.
-Prices start at $40 an hour, but if students aren’t happy with their first lesson, they can get their money back in full.
+Private tutoring prices start at $60 an hour, but if students aren’t happy with their first lesson, they can get their money back in full.

 Pros